nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 :information_source: **Note:**
 * At step 3, if the new category has the same name as an existing category, a `CommandException` will be thrown and the sequence of action will be terminated.

+As the sequence diagram for this feature is highly similar in idea to that of the [add expense feature](#implemented-add-expense-feature) except for a difference in certain method names, there will be no sequence diagram provided.

 ### \[Implemented\] Delete Category feature

 #### **Command format:**
 `delcat INDEX` where `INDEX` refers to the index of the category to be deleted when `lcat` is called.

 #### **What is the feature about:**
-This command allows user to delete a category of choice, expenses with the deleted category will have its category replaced with the `MiscellaneuosCategory`.
+This command allows user to delete a category of choice, expenses with the deleted category will have its category replaced with the `MiscellaneousCategory`.
 The category will be removed from the user's database.

 #### **Sequence of actions:**